aokassamali/m5-forecasting/README.md

 ### Seasonal Naive Baseline
 **Prediction**: Sales for day t = Sales from day t-7 (same weekday last week)

 This captures weekly shopping patterns (weekend vs. weekday) with zero training required.
-If we can't beat a naive model, no point introducing complexity into forecasting system.
+If we can't beat a naive model, no point introducing complexity into a forecasting system.

-**Results**: WRMSSE = 1.32
+**Results**: WRMSSE (proxy) = 1.32

-Surprisingly, seasonal naive performs *worse* than the implicit lag-1 benchmark (WRMSSE > 1.0).
-Investigation via error slicing revealed why.

 ### LightGBM
 **Features**: